Grand Rapids, Michigan: Media

 The Grand Rapids Press is a daily newspaper, while Advance Newspapers publishes a group of weekly papers that provide community-based news.
 Gemini Media is a niche, regional publishing company that produces the weekly newspaper Grand Rapids Business Journal; the magazines Grand Rapids Magazine, Grand Rapids Family and Michigan Blue; and several other quarterly and annual business-to-business publications.
+El Vocero Hispano publishes West Michigan's largest Spanish language newspaper for the Latino community.
 Two free monthly entertainment guides are distributed: REVUE, which covers music and the arts, and RECOIL, which covers music and offers Onion-style satire.
 The Rapidian is an online-based citizen journalism project funded by grants from the Knight Foundation and local community foundations.
 It is reprinted or cited by other local media outlets.